kevineger/kevineger.github.io/_drafts/building-a-portfolio-with-jekyll.md

 From this file, it is clear that our newly added pages were auto-magically being piped in due to the for-loop that looks at the paths defined.
 We can also see that things like the `site-title` are grabbed from the `_config.yml` variables.
 Go ahead an make any changes you'd like.
 For myself, I'm editing the site title to just be my name.

-Note: Don't forget to re-serve the page when making changes to the `_config.yml`.
+Note: Don't forget to re-serve the page when making changes to the `_config.yml`. -->

 Current status of our existing site:

 - The root page has the content we'd ideally like for our _Blog_ page
-- The blog page just has the empty dummy content we entered
+- The _Blog_ page just has the empty dummy content we entered
-- The portfolio page also just has dummy content, but it isn't shown as the _Home_ page just as we'd like to when a user navigates to the root
-- The _About_ page has the info it should (change at your convenience)
+- The _About_ page has the info it should (change at your own convenience)

 Let's fix these in order.

-Make the blog page `html` and with the following markup:
+Change the blog page to be an `html` page and with the following markup:

 ```html
 {% raw %}---